 UTS is a dynamic and cosmopolitan university that marks the gateway to Sydney – Australia’s economic, multicultural and creative global city.

 UTS has a singular vision – to be a world-leading university of technology.
-To achieve this, our leadership in learning and teaching must be coupled with international renown in research, and a world-class infrastructure that supports our vibrant intellectual environment.
+To achieve this, our leadership in learning and teaching is coupled with an inquiry-based approach to research, and a world-class infrastructure that supports our vibrant intellectual environment.
 The achievement of our vision relies on attracting high quality students, academics, researchers and administrators; people who are passionate about knowledge, learning, discovery and creativity.

 UTS excels in many academic and professional areas.
 We have a friendly, collaborative and equitable culture, and a strong commitment to our local and global communities.